We mean, have you read the reviews?

 Why an edition of 667?
 This figure is down to pragmatism and a kind of benign numerology – a spin on the band in the book; known as the Hextet.
 The figure 667 connects to the six of “Hextet”, but now made forever recurring – with a UK purchase price of £40 (including P&P), the price per instalment breaks down as £6.666667….
 The figure 667 is, of course, one better than the merely diabolical.
 Allow, then, this 667 hex to put a spell on you…

 People buying Dark Lustre will become members of the DL667 Klüb.
 Everyone purchasing Dark Lustre will be included in a prize raffle – the prize being the original 48 x 36cm imagery that forms the basis for the book cover for the first instalment of Dark Lustre.
 This artwork – or, rather, Oppositional Interior Decor – is titled Morte Point: Please Don’t Let Us Die, Not While We’re Still Alive and can be viewed at this website’s Visuals page.
-The raffle will be drawn when the book sells out or after three months, whichever is sooner.
+The raffle will be drawn after Dark Lustre has sold out.

 NB.
 PLEASE SIGN UP for the Roy Wilkinson mailing list – for news on future events and artefacts, all overseen by the wider umbrella organisation the Great South Western Intergenerational Cultural Outreach.
 Mailing-list sign-up is on this website’s home page.

-NOTE: instalments of Dark Lustre will be posted on a monthly basis, starting in early December 2020.
-DL instalments will be posted by means of the delightful Royal Mail UK Standard and UK International Standard services – and will often come stuck with attractive UK commemorative stamps.
+NOTE: DL instalments will be posted by means of the delightful Royal Mail UK Standard and UK International Standard services – and will often come stuck with attractive UK commemorative stamps.
 However, in the current Covid-impacted environment, it is not impossible that deliveries may be delayed to some extent.
 We very much hope this will not be the case.
 With new orders lodged in 2021, DL1 will be posted ASAP.
 The other instalments will follow at monthly intervals.